 The Ultimate Travel Packing List

-Google Project Fi – hands down, the best cell phone plan for travelling the world.
-Project Fi, which works easily in 170+ countries, puts you on the best available network between Wi-Fi and three 4G LTE networks.
+Google Fi – hands down, the best cell phone plan for travelling the world.
+Google Fi, which works easily in 170+ countries, puts you on the best available network between Wi-Fi and three 4G LTE networks.
 No sim cards, no data overage, it just works and you can keep your cell phone number.
 You pay just $20 per month for unlimited domestic talk and text, unlimited international texts, Wi-Fi tethering and hotspot and then $10/GB for data – with a data cap (you don’t pay after the first $60) and unused data rolls over.
 So for a maximum of $80 you can easily use your phone globally, right when you land, without having to "top off" any data or deal with SIM cards.
 The catch?
 Google Fi only works with certain phones.
-If you join through this link: Google Project Fi, we each receive $20 Fi credit if you join Project Fi.
+If you join through this link: Google Fi, we each receive $20 Fi credit if you join Google Fi.

 Portable Power Bank – This is the most common portable power bank amongst my friends and it’s amazing – lightweight and small, can fast charge a phone, lasts a long time and basically does all a portable charger should do.
 This model intelligently identifies connected devices and can charge the iPhone 6s up to seven times, the Galaxy S6 up to five times, or the iPad mini 4 twice.
 I learned my lesson the hard way about choosing the wrong power bank – don’t make my mistakes!